 Introduces students to the portrayal of women in the Bible.
 Examines, through selected Biblical texts, the role and depiction of women within this text.
 Studies the impact of scriptural writing on the role of women in the Western world through the lens of feminist scholars.
 Students are asked to think critically about the texts and the issues raised by feminist perspectives and to analyze the impact of the Bible on women today and society as a whole.

-Prerequisite: Placement in ENG 111 or placement in co-requisites ENG 111 and ENF 3.
+Prerequisite: Placement in ENG 111 or placement in Co-requisites ENG 111 and ENF 3.
+Lecture 3 hours per week.